Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports the list of species of conservation concern however, they are not referenced using an international or national system of species classification.
+The company has also identified several species of conservation concern according to the IUCN Red List.

 • Y